CenturyLinkCloud/adm-k8s-examples/README.md

 For more detail about these applications and how to use them, please check out the README files included in each sub-directory.

+## Requirments

+To run these, you will need a kubernetes cluster and have the kubernetes command line client 'kubectl' installed on your client machine.

 ## License